 This guide to providing health insurance for small business owners is going to break it down into manageable pieces, such as why you’d provide it, the benefits of providing it (like tax credits!), what your options are (the who, what, and how), and what all of the kinds of plans are, along with best practices and how to break down costs.
 Please note that this article contains general information only, so you should consult your own legal professional before making any decisions about whether and what type of health insurance to provide.

 There are tens of thousands of health care plans available to small businesses.
 Because these plans vary so widely by state, there’s no one plan we can recommend for all businesses.
-It’s worth checking out Zenefits, a free HR service that can help broker a plan that works for you.
-Click here to check it out.
+We recommend you check out Gusto, a payroll service that can also provide health benefits and many more HR solutions.
+Click here for a free quote.

 In this article, we are going to explain: